 In order to apply, the employee's actions must have occurred within the scope of their employment.
 If a truck driver causes an accident while transporting goods for work, vicarious liability would likely apply.
 Even if the driver was to detour from their employment, such as stopping at a rest stop to get lunch, a truck crash lawyer in Marietta could still seek recovery against the employer.
 However, if an employee causes harm during a "frolic," the plaintiff could not recover against the employer.
 Frolic is a serious departure from their employment duties, such as going to the movies during work hours.

 Schedule a Consultation with a Marietta Truck Accident Attorney Today

 The destruction that a truck could cause is incalculable.
 Their sheer size and mass could plow through nearly anything, leaving those on the receiving end with devastating effects.

-A Marietta truck accident lawyer could help assist those in need who have been harmed in a Big Rig collision.
+A Marietta truck accident lawyer could help assist those in need who have been harmed in a big rig collision.
 Do not hesitate to find the legal help you might require to get your case off the ground and into action.
-Learn about the ways an attorney might be able to help your legal situation, call, and schedule a consultation now.
+We invite you to learn how an attorney can help your legal situation; call and schedule a consultation now.

 "Great experience.
 My case manager, Indya, has done an amazing job.
 She answers all my questions and gives me updates." - Rosa V. ⭐⭐⭐⭐⭐